VladZg/Alpha-Blending_Optimization/Readme.md

-# Optimisation of alpha-blending algorithm
+# Optimization of alpha-blending algorithm

 ## Introduction
-In this work I tried to optimise algorithm of merging pictures by using available on my computer SIMD-instructions: SSE and AVX2
+In this work I tried to optimize algorithm of merging pictures by using available on my computer SIMD-instructions: SSE and AVX2

 ## Alpha-Blending algorithm
 This algorithm is widely used for merging pictures.
-There are 2 pictures: back- and foreground, 2nd one should be imposed on the 1st.
-When 2 pictures of the same size given as arrays of pixels in RGB format, every pixel has 4 components.
+There are two pictures: back- and foreground, second one should be imposed on the 1st.
+When two pictures of the same size given as arrays of pixels in RGB format, every pixel has 4 components.

 ``(Red, Green, Blue, Alpha)``